bolsinga/web_generator/build_tools/README.txt

-- This script will tar up a given directory in a given location with a versioned name. src_dir - The directory that will be tar'ed up. dest_dir - The directory where "<project_name>-<version>.tar.gz" will be created. project_name - The project name used to name the tar file. version - The project version used to name the tar file.
+- This script will tar up a given directory in a given location with a versioned name. src_dir - The directory that will be tar'ed up. dest_dir - The directory where "<project_name>-<version>.tar.gz" will be created. tar_name - The name used to name the tar file.

 ----------
 svn_build.sh